2bo/laravel-graphql-sample/README.md

 # Laravel GraphQL Sample

-This is sample project implements GraphQL on Laravel with LightHouse.
+This is sample project implements GraphQL on Laravel with Lighthouse.

 ## How to use